 An additive correction method, chip-free, easy to use and highly accurate.
 From a graded stock of balancing weights (e.g. 4 variants) a solution is calculated for a given number of balancing points (e.g. 8 points/circumference), in which 3 of the weights are simultaneously specified at 3 positions in such a way that the result is a highly accurate balancing.

-Indication of the angle for the rotation of balancing discs relative to each other or the adjustment of shifting weights.
+Indication of the angle for the rotation of balancing discs to each other or the adjustment of shifting weights.